ferdyferiandi17/C23-PS079-Repository/Machine Learning/README.md

  - To compile the model we use Adam's optimizer for the updated based on the computed gradients during training, categorical_crossentropy's loss for measures the model's performance during training and provides a quantifiable measure of how well the predictions match the actual labels, and accuracy's metric for easures the proportion of correctly predicted samples to the total number of samples.

+- In our training we used 100 epocs for reaching the great results.
+The results we obtained for accuracy is 0.9812, 0.0549 for loss, 0.7817 for validation accuracy and 0.6775.
+For making sure our results, we evaluated the results and obtained 0.9751983880996704 for training accuracy and 0.07171811163425446 for training loss.

 ## Model Machine Learning
 - Architecture of Mobile Net
   <br><br>